darinpeetz/HPC_Training/lessons/bash/single_page.md

 	names='Name1 Name2 Name3'

-More advanced loop could include the `break` and `continue` commands.
+More advanced loops could include the `break` and `continue` commands.
 The `break` command tells bash to exit the loop when a condition is met.
 The `continue` command tells bash to skip the current iteration and move on to the next iteration within the loop.
 For example:

 	#!/usr/local/bin/bash
 	for value in {1..10}